Thyagam (TV series)

 Thiyagam (தியாகம்) is an Indian Tamil-language soap opera that aired Monday through Friday on Sun TV from 30 January 2012 to 30 August 2013 at 1:00PM IST for 550 episodes.
 The show starred Kaveri, Udhay and Rithiya.
-It was produced by Plan V Productions R. Raja and directed by A. Abdullah.
+The serial was produced by Vision Time India Private Limited and Plan V Productions, and directed by A. Abdullah.

-The serial went off on 30 August 2013, due to unexpected ratings where it was replaced by Plan V Production new project Ponnujal.
-It used to be top 3 in afternoon GEC Tamil from 2012 still June 2013.
+The serial was ended on 30 August 2013, due to unexpected ratings where it was replaced by Vision Time India Private Limited and Plan V Productions new project Ponnunjal.

-A spin off series was made by then a different story and cast by the same production which replaced this show called Ponnunjal which aired from 3 September 2013 to 20 October 2016 by completing 940 episodes.
+A spin off series was made by then a different story and cast by the same 2 productions Vision Time India Private Limited and Plan V Productions which replaced this serial called Ponnunjal which aired from 3 September 2013 to 20 October 2016 by completing 940 episodes.

 Plot

 Thiyagam refers as reflects the heroine for her sacrifices.

 As a working lady, she sacrifices her life for her husband’s family has 3 unmarried sisters.

 The story goes on about how she overcomes her problems in spite of hindrances from her mother in law. he is very careful with his husband's family.
 Thiygam tells the story where Mahalakshmi Thirumalai, who have 3 daughters called Abirami, Keerthi, and Sugundhi.

 It tells about these daughters when they get married they face many hurdles with Sandhiya an arrogant woman who demand them to get separated and make them in fears at home.

 It tells about the sisters are reunited and protecting their family values and overcoming.
 In the climax scene, Sandhiya gets arrested for our masterminded plans, where the parents come to reunite with the family to be happy again.